adilshaa/chrono-visual-crafter/src/lib/auth-infrastructure-README.md

 # Supabase Auth Infrastructure

-This document describes the Supabase Auth infrastructure created to replace Clerk authentication while maintaining compatibility with existing code.
+This document describes the Supabase Auth infrastructure used for user authentication and session management.

 ## Components